 Sacral nerve stimulation (also called InterStim Therapy or sacral neuromodulation) is a treatment which helps to restore normal bladder function by sending electrical signals to the nerves that control the bladder.
 It can be used for a variety of bladder conditions including:

 - female urinary retention (inability to pass urine)

 - over active bladder in men and women (including urgency and frequency or urge incontinence)

 The Interstim device consists of an electrode (thin wire) which is inserted through the back, and a stimulator which generates the electrical impulses.

 How is the Interstim treatment performed?

 InterStim Therapy is performed in 2 stages: a "test phase" and an "implant phase".
 The test phase is a simpler procedure which allows patients to find out whether or not they get relief from their symptoms.
 Those patients who get a beneficial response to the test phase can go on to have a permanent Interstim implant.

-This procedure may take an hour and can be done under local anaesthesia if preferred.
-Although this operation can be done as a daycase procedure, an overnight stay may be preferable for some people.
+This operation can be done as a daycase procedure, but an overnight stay may be preferable for some people.

 How well does this treatment work?